johnyherangi/axios-io-ts/README.md

 ### Data validation

-Provide an [io-ts](https://github.com/gcanti/io-ts) decoder to to your request to validate response data e.g.
+Axios response data can be validated by providing an [io-ts](https://github.com/gcanti/io-ts) decoder to to your request

 ```ts
 import { httpGet } from "axios-io-ts"